ibm-cloud-docs/Cloudant/api/search.md

 Relevance is measured according to
 [Apache Lucene Scoring ![External link icon](../images/launch-glyph.svg "External link icon")](https://lucene.apache.org/core/3_6_0/scoring.html){: new_window}.
 As an example,
-if you search a simple database for the word "`example`", two documents might contain the word.
+if you search a simple database for the word `example`, two documents might contain the word.
-If one document mentions the word "`example`" 10 times, but the second document mentions it only twice, then the first document is considered to be more 'relevant'.
+If one document mentions the word `example` 10 times, but the second document mentions it only twice, then the first document is considered to be more 'relevant'.